4.3 Consulting and Other Outside Professional Activities by Members of the Academic Council and Medical Center Line Faculty

 Establishes limits on the amount of time that may be spent on outside consulting activities by Stanford faculty, and describes procedures for implementing this policy.
 2003 clarification relates to consulting and outside management responsibilities.

 On September 7, 2010, the University Provost implemented a requirement for faculty to provide the summary of Stanford University Requirements for Faculty Consulting Activities and Agreements whenever entering into a consulting or non-disclosure agreement.
-You can also find the document in the Related Items section below.
+You can also find the document in the Related Items section below under the Documents tab.

 - 1. Principles and General Standards